dagda1/blog/source/_posts/2011-09-26-simple-css3-login-form-using-sass.markdown

 First of all, I want to concentrate on the login form itself:
 {% img /images/simple-form/login-form.png %}
-Below is the sass that is used to create the sunken effect for the text of the header and label elements that are outlined in the above image that surrounds the inputs.
+Below is the sass that is used to create the sunken effect for the text of the header and label elements that are outlined in the above image.
 {%gist 1242249 %}
 On line 1, is the definition of a mixin that I have used to avoid duplication in the two css selectors that assign styles to the &lt;h2&gt; and &lt;label&gt; elements.
 The mixin is used on lines 6 and 12 via the @include directive.
 On line 3 of the above gist, I am using the new css3 text-shadow property that does what it says on the tin and adds a show effect to a block element to make it stand out more.